 The Dunlop process is similar to the Talalay process except that the mold is filled to the brim and there is no vacuum or freezing stage.
 The Dunlop process can create a firmer feeling, denser product.
 As the Dunlop process has been refined, a Dunlop latex mattress provides all of the benefits of 100% natural latex, at a lower cost, while still providing the unequaled comfort that has made the latex mattress so popular.

-Mattress Mania Locations in Eugene, Springfield and Corvallis!
+Mattress Mania Locations in Albany, Eugene, Springfield and Corvallis!

 Products Include: Mattresses, Foundations, Frames, Pillows, Sheets, Mattress Protectors, Adjustable Bases, Headboards, Futons, Furniture and Interest Free Financing!